MikeRalphson/github-pages-preview/README.md

 - `opengraph.og:type`: the type of the page for opengraph.
 If null, then the default from the config is used
 - `opengraph.og:image`: the image to use for opengraph.
 If null, then the default from the config is used
 - `og:locale`/`og:video`: any other opengraph tag will be added to the page automatically
+- `tracking:fbpixel`: the ID of the Facebook tracking pixel that you want to add to the page

 ## Compiling JekyllJS ##